Quick Answer

 You can still qualify if your evidence chain is clean.
 A reviewer should be able to follow each line from work record, to payment proof, to bank entry without gaps.
 If deposits are unexplained or payer names do not match, pause and fix that before submission.

 Follow the post instruction exactly, not forum averages.
-Use Add current statement window after consulate confirmation, and provide complete statements for every account you rely on.
+Use the statement window from the current consulate instructions, and provide complete statements for every account you rely on.
 Avoid cropped screenshots, partial exports, or unexplained account switching.

 Recalculate at post level before you file.
 Family handling varies by checklist version, so do not reuse someone else’s formula without confirmation.
 Keep one clear household-funds summary so coverage is explicit and easy to review.